shlokamohanty/i-write-sometimes/_posts/2026-08-12-thesis-story-4.md

 Raviya pointed out that I act like I don’t care about food, but sometimes I do appreciate food.
 For someone who doesn’t really like food.
 I do like cooking, and I do show affection by sharing food sometimes.

-I have an idea.
-In fact, one of my favorite movies is ‘Chef,’ but I like the Hindi version.
+One of my favorite movies is ‘Chef,’ but I like the Hindi version.
 I never really watched the English version.

 I think my next thesis story is going to be about this.